 If you’re not looking to travel for free and just want a clean and comfortable room to sleep in, there are plenty of great options, too.

 One of the most affordable ways to explore Switzerland is by staying in a hostel.
 I stayed in several over my first visit to the country and was impressed by the quality of the hostels, although there unfortunately isn’t much to choose from.
 Let’s look at the best-reviewed hostels in the country.

 - The best hostel in Zurich is easily the Zurich Youth Hostel, where a space in a six-bed dorm is priced at just €48 per person, and private doubles come in at €112 per night.
-This is the only hostel in Switzerland that receives great reviews, so it’s easily the best option.
+We loved our stay here!
+This is the only hostel in Switzerland that receives great reviews, so it’s easily the best option in town.

 - In Bern, you can’t get better than Bern Backpackers where the dorms are €48 per night and the private double rooms are €99 a night.
 There are plenty of decently-reviewed spots in Bern, but this one is rated just as well but far cheaper than the alternatives.

 - You’ll likely be heading to Lucerne while you’re in Switzerland, and if so, I recommend Young Backpackers Homestay, which has dorms for €83 a night and double rooms for €150 a night.
 It’s certainly pricey for a hostel, but it’s also one of the best-rated hostels in the entire country!
 Trust me: it’s 100% worth the price.

 - Basel is home to Community Hostel & Lounge by Hyve Basel, where dorms are priced at €46 a night and doubles at €114.
 No wonder it’s the best-rated budget accommodation in town, with its great location, friendly staff, well-priced breakfast, and immaculate vibes.